 For the past seven years, Carly Fredericks has been active parent advocate for children with hearing loss and deaf-blindness.
 She has been involved in various fundraising events to support several establishments supporting children with hearing loss and to fund research that will lead to prevention, treatments, and cures for the entire spectrum of deaf-blindness.
 Carly speaks publically about her personal experiences raising a child with Deaf-blindness at various renowned institutions such as The Children’s Hospital of Philadelphia.
 She thrives to provide all the resources available to individuals with intellectual disabilities and their families.
 Currently, Carly is the iCanConnect Program Coordinator within the Center on Sensory and Complex Disabilities (CSCD) at TCNJ.

-Program Coordinator for WSP/CPE
+Transition Coordinator for WSP/CPE

 Melissa has been involved, professionally, with young adults with intellectual disabilities since 2005.
 A two-time graduate from The College of New Jersey, Melissa holds a Master’s Degree and dual certification in Elementary Education and Teacher of Students with Disabilities.
 In 2012, she became the Transition Teacher/Specialist at the Northern Burlington County Regional School District.
 Currently, Melissa is the Program Coordinator for Summer Transition Programs within the Center on Sensory and Complex Disabilities (CSCD) at TCNJ, a partnership with the New Jersey Commission for the Blind and Visually Impaired.